 CMS/CS/IDS 139.
 Analysis and Design of Algorithms.
 12 units (3-0-9); second term.
 Prerequisites: Ma 2, Ma 3, Ma/CS 6a, CS 21, CS 38/138, and ACM/EE/IDS 116 or CMS/ACM/IDS 113 or equivalent.
 This course develops core principles for the analysis and design of algorithms.
 Basic material includes mathematical techniques for analyzing performance in terms of resources, such as time, space, and randomness.
-The course introduces the major paradigms for algorithm design, including greedy methods, divideand-conquer, dynamic programming, linear and semidefinite programming, randomized algorithms, and online learning.
+The course introduces the major paradigms for algorithm design, including greedy methods, divide-and-conquer, dynamic programming, linear and semidefinite programming, randomized algorithms, and online learning.
 Instructor: Vidick.

 CMS/CS/EE/IDS 144.
 Networks: Structure & Economics.
-12 units (3-3-6); second term.
+12 units (3-4-5); second term.
 Prerequisites: Ma 2, Ma 3, Ma/CS 6 a, and CS 38, or instructor permission.
-Social networks, the web, and the internet are essential parts of our lives and we all depend on them every day, but do you really know what makes them work?
-This course studies the "big" ideas behind our networked lives.
-Things like, what do networks actually look like (and why do they all look the same)?
-How do search engines work?
-Why do memes spread the way they do?
-How does web advertising work?
+Social networks, the web, and the internet are essential parts of our lives, and we depend on them every day.
+This course studies how they work and the "big" ideas behind our networked lives.
+Questions explored include: What do networks actually look like (and why do they all look the same)?; How do search engines work?; Why do memes spread the way they do?; How does web advertising work?
 For all these questions and more, the course will provide a mixture of both mathematical analysis and hands-on labs.
-The course assumes students are comfortable with graph theory, probability, and basic programming.
+The course expects students to be comfortable with graph theory, probability, and basic programming.
 Instructor: Wierman.

 CMS/CS/CNS/EE/IDS 155.
 Machine Learning & Data Mining.
 12 units (3-3-6); second term.
 Prerequisites: CS/CNS/EE 156 a.
 Having a sufficient background in algorithms, linear algebra, calculus, probability, and statistics, is highly recommended.
 This course will cover popular methods in machine learning and data mining, with an emphasis on developing a working understanding of how to apply these methods in practice.
 The course will focus on basic foundational concepts underpinning and motivating modern machine learning and data mining approaches.
 We will also discuss recent research developments Instructor: Yue.
+CMS 270.
+Advanced Topics in Computing and Mathematical Sciences.
+Units by arrangement; second term.
+Advanced topics that will vary according to student and instructor interest.
+May be repeated for credit.
+Instructor: Murray.

 CMS 290 abc.
 Computing and Mathematical Sciences Colloquium.
 1 unit; first, second, third terms.
 Registration is limited to graduate students in the CMS department only.
 This course is a research seminar course covering topics at the intersection of mathematics, computation, and their applications.
 Students are asked to attend one seminar per week (from any seminar series on campus) on topics related to computing and mathematical sciences.
 This course is a requirement for first-year PhD students in the CMS department.
-Instructor: Staff.
+Instructor: Schröder.